Call for Abstract

 - Track 1-22Ethics and Psychology in Reproductive Medicine

-Nursing Informatics is that the specialty that integrates nursing science with multiple info management and analytical sciences to spot, define, manage, and communicate knowledge, info, knowledge, and knowledge in nursing follow.
+Nursing Informatics is the specialty that integrates nursing science with multiple info management and analytical sciences to spot, define, manage, and communicate knowledge, info, and knowledge in nursing follow.

 Nursing Informatics and Technology aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Nursing Informatics and Technology.